Each page is designed to answer a specific career question, then route you into a personalized roadmap.

 Accounting vs Finance Degree

-Choose accounting if you want structured financial reporting, audit, tax, controllership, or CPA optionality.
-Choose finance if you prefer investments, corporate finance, banking, analysis, or capital markets.
-Accounting is often more credential-driven; finance is often broader but less standardized.
+Choose an accounting degree if you want financial reporting, audit, tax, staff accountant roles, controllership, or CPA optionality.
+Choose a finance degree if you want investment analysis, corporate finance, banking, FP&A, valuation, or capital markets.
+Accounting is usually more credential- and compliance-driven; finance is broader and more market- and analysis-driven.

 Read guidecpa